aruizdealarcon/ipetikzmod/README.md

 If you need to modify the code, you can do so: the code remains clean and intuitive.

-**The preamble for including TikZ and style specifications is extremely small and can be obtained with just two clicks.**
+**The preamble needed in LaTeX is extremely small and is obtained with just two clicks.**

 When you load the IPE editor with this plugin, the styles adapt to TikZ's defaults, unlike IPE's stylesheet.